lilei-nlp/lilei-nlp.github.io/_pages/index.md

 title: "About"
 ---

 Hi, I am a PhD student at [HKU-NLP](https://hkunlp.github.io/) group, co-supervised by Prof. [Lingpeng Kong](https://ikekonglp.github.io/) and Prof. [Qi Liu](https://leuchine.github.io/).
-Previously, I completed my master's degree at Peking University as a member of LANCO, advised by Prof. [Xu Sun](https://xusun.org), and my bachelor's degree at Xidian University.
+Previously, I completed my master's degree at Peking University as a member of LANCO, advised by Prof. [Xu Sun](https://xusun26.github.io/) and my bachelor's degree at Xidian University.

-My research interests lie in empowering LLMs with multi-modal abilities and exploring their emerging capabilities.
+My research interests lie in empowering LLMs with multi-modal abilities and understanding the working mechanism of LLMs.

 I am happy to discuss potential collaboration opportunities, feel free to reach out!